Platform Usage Contract

 1.3. regarding the PRISMA Platform:

 a.
-Provide PRISMA with additional information as required by PRISMA’s customers.
+Provide PRISMA with additional information as required by the System Operators.

-2. To validate a User Administrator, it is necessary to upload:
+2. To validate a User Administrator, it is necessary to :

 Article 8: Appointment of the User(s)